isaacs/node-glob/README.md

 // or using commonjs
 const { glob } = require('glob')

+// or default export is fine too import glob from 'glob'
+// or using commonjs
+const glob = require('glob')

 // these all return arrays of filenames

 // all js files, but don't look in node_modules